syncfusion-content/windowsforms-docs/WindowsForms/Hub-Tile/RotateTile.md

 ---
 layout: post
-title: RotateTile | WindowsForms | Syncfusion
+title: RotateTile in Windows Forms Hub Tile control | Syncfusion
-description: rotatetile
+description: Learn about RotateTile support in Syncfusion Windows Forms Hub Tile control, its elements and more details.
 platform: WindowsForms
 control: HubTile
 documentation: ug
 ---
-# RotateTile
+# RotateTile in Windows Forms Hub Tile

 The Tile will animate by rotating itself in different orientation.